-If you wish to file an appeal, you must do so before the deadline.
+If you wish to file an appeal, you must do so before the deadline, which can differ between cases.
 Generally, you will have 30 days from the date of the judge’s decision to submit your appeal.
-The only extension available is three extra days for when your decision is mailed to you.
+The only extension available is three extra days from when your decision is mailed to you.

 What to File

-Most USCIS appeals are filed using Form I-290B, Notice of an Appeal or Motion, though there are some exceptions.
+Most USCIS appeals are filed using Form I-290B, Notice of an Appeal or Motion, with some exceptions.
 The USCIS decision will tell you which form you need to file and by when it must be submitted.
-Immigration Court denials and Bond Denials are addressed to the Board of Immigration Appeals (BIA).
+Immigration court denials and Bond Denials are addressed to the Board of Immigration Appeals (BIA).

 A brief, although not required, should be submitted on your behalf.
 Submitting a brief without the help of a qualified attorney could lead to your appeal being dismissed if the explanation is found to be insufficient.
 A lawyer can also help you gather and file supporting evidence for your appeal.